-People purchase life insurance policies to provide financial security and support to surviving loved ones, but family members can experience severe hardships when the insurance company refuses to pay benefits to a decedent’s beneficiaries.
-Beneficiaries typically expect that a life insurance policy will pay benefits as indicated by a policy though insurers often search for any justification to deny paying benefits.
+Individuals purchase life insurance policies to provide financial security and support to surviving loved ones, but family members can experience severe hardships when the insurance company refuses to pay benefits to a decedent’s beneficiaries.
+Beneficiaries expect that the life insurance company will pay benefits as indicated by the policy but insurers often search for any justification to deny paying benefits.
 One of the first places that insurers focus when trying to deny a claim is the insurance application.
 Sometimes even a minor or “hyper-technical” error can cause problems when a claim is filed.

 The case of Roi Thi Do v.
 Lincoln Benefit Life Co., a Florida court case decided by the 2nd District Court of Appeals, provides an example of how a technical mistake can create huge problems.
 The court construed Florida Statute Section 627.404 which provides in pertinent part that the party applying for life insurance “apply for or consent in writing to the contract and its terms.”
 The court strictly construed the provision to mean that an insurer could rescind a life insurance policy if the application was not signed personally by the applicant.

 While this might seem like a commonsense requirement, situations arise where it might make sense for someone to authorize another person to sign the policy.
 If the insurance company engages in conduct that appears to ratify the “informal agent’s” act of signing, beneficiaries can later be severely disappointed.
 In the Roi Thi Do case, an elderly Vietnamese man with poor English skills took out a life insurance policy.
 When the insured went to meet with his insurance agent, the policyholder brought his wife, daughter and grandson’s father.
 The man decided that he needed some time to consider his decision, so he did not sign the application during the meeting.